Tips For Trainers, By Trainers: Creating a Successful Studio

 Owner, Kinespirit Riverside and Kinespirit Circle

-- Take a keen interest in populating your studio with like-minded people who are also passionate about what your studio offers.
-The teachers you hire, the admin who support the studio’s teachers and clients – all become the team that makes your studio hum.
+1. Populate your studio with like-minded people who are also passionate about what your studio offers.
+The teachers you hire, the admin who support the studio’s teachers and clients—all become the team that makes your studio hum.

-- Clear and transparent communication – when bringing someone into the fold, communicate clearly what the expectations are.
+2. Communicate clearly what the expectations are when bringing someone into the fold.
 Taking the time to outline how your studio operates means expectations are managed.
-This same approach holds true when welcoming new clients, make them as comfortable and familiar with your studio and how you operate as soon as possible.
+This same approach holds true when welcoming new clients.
+Make them as comfortable and familiar with your studio and how you operate as soon as possible.
 The sooner they feel part of the community, the better.

-- Maintaining open communication – make yourself available to your staff and client-base so they feel you are approachable whenever an issue may arise.
+3. Maintain open communication.
+Make yourself available to your staff and client-base so they feel you are approachable whenever an issue may arise.

-- Our studios are people-driven! …and what we provide our clients is joy in the form of movement.
-Keeping up our own practice, our own joy of movement in our own bodies, and sharing with our studio-community in an authentic way (ie: teaching clients, classes, courses/offering workshops/offering staff workouts, etc…) will keep the fabric of your community weaving, spiraling and successfully growing.
+5. Keep up your own practice.
+Our studios are people-driven!
+And what we provide our clients is joy in the form of movement.
+Keeping up our own practice, our own joy of movement in our own bodies, and sharing with our studio-community in an authentic way (i.e., teaching clients, classes, courses/offering workshops/offering staff workouts, etc.) will keep the fabric of your community weaving, spiraling and successfully growing.

 GYROTONIC® and GYROKINESIS® Master Trainer